soyart/notes/pages/Lisp.md

 	- GNU CLISP, an implementation of Common Lisp, ships with REPL
 	  > See also: [this chapter for clisp REPL](https://gigamonkeys.com/book/lather-rinse-repeat-a-tour-of-the-repl)
 	- A Lisp expression always evaluates to a result
+		- For example, `DEFVAR` returns the name of the new variable created
 		- Even `FORMAT` returns a value - `NIL`.
 		- If we try to evaluate `(format t "Hello, world!")`, we'll see 2 lines of outputs:
 		  ```